odin-lang/Odin/README.md

 #### [Odin Discord](https://discord.gg/sVBPHEv)

-Get live support and talk with other odiners on the Odin Discord.
+Get live support and talk with other Odin programmers on the Odin Discord.

 ### Articles